amolabs/docs/protocol_v4.md

 ### Merkle tree and app hash
-Although the internal state DB is composed of top-level data items and several logical data stores, its actual form is a linear key-value database.
+Although the internal state DB is composed of top-level data items and several logical state stores, its actual form is a linear key-value database.
 In viewpoint of state management, it suffices to manage this database in any form as long as the contents are equivalent.
 However, in order to interact with the underlying Tendermint consensus engine, we need to calculate *app hash* from